 Tumors in some soft tissues and certain bones can be removed without causing major disability or deformity.
 Other tumors, such as those in the bones of the arms and legs, often can’t be removed completely without affecting the limb’s function.
 Although all operations to remove Ewing sarcomas are complex, tumors in the arms or legs are generally not as hard to remove as those in other parts of the body, such as the base of the skull, the chest wall, the spine, or the pelvis (hip bones).

 Tumors in the arms or legs

 If the tumor is in the upper part of the leg, the femur (upper leg bone), including the knee, can be removed.
-A prosthesis for the bone and knee can then be placed to connect to the lower leg.
-It is harder to remove and reconstruct parts of the lower leg.
-The humerus (upper arm bone) is also suitable for limb-sparing surgery because it does not support the weight of the body.
+It is replaced with a prosthesis for the bone and knee, which is connected to the lower leg.
+Tumors in the lower part of the leg are harder to treat this way, because it is harder to remove and reconstruct parts of the lower leg.
+The humerus (upper arm bone) is also suitable for limb-sparing surgery.

-Some children may not be able to have limb-sparing surgery because their tumors are in parts of bones that are hard to replace or because the tumors also extend into vital nerves or blood vessels that cannot be removed without severely damaging the limb.
+Some children may not be able to have limb-sparing surgery because their tumors are in parts of bones that are hard to replace or because the tumors also extend into vital nerves or blood vessels that can’t be removed without severely damaging the limb.
 These children usually get radiation therapy instead of surgery.
 In rare cases, amputating the affected limb may be the best option.

 Tumors in the chest wall or pelvis (hip bones)